 - 2 egg whites

-- 4 (4 oz each) raw boneless, skinless chicken breasts (1 lb total)
+- 4 (4 oz each) raw boneless, skinless chicken breast cutlets, (1 lb total)

-- 9 T light blue cheese dressing (I used Marie’s Light Chunky Blue Cheese – my favorite brand by far!)
+- 9 tablespoons light blue cheese dressing, I used Marie’s Light Chunky Blue Cheese – my favorite!

 - Lettuce, chopped (I used Romaine)